Cray-HPE/sbps-marshal/GOSS_tests_for_sbps.md

 This high level test result would be available for all the worker nodes.

+On the worker node:

-The individual worker node will have detailed log of the test run at the below location on that particular node:
+The individual worker node will have detailed log of the test run at the below location:

     /opt/cray/tests/install/logs/iscsi_cps_sanity

 e.g.

     /opt/cray/tests/install/logs/iscsi_cps_sanity/20241014_110514_223323798_211125.log

-When the test is run on individual node (method #2), the test log would be available only on the individual node at the above mentioned location i.e /opt/cray/tests/install/logs/iscsi_cps_sanity.
+Note: When the test is run on the individual worker node (method #2), the test log would be available only on the individual node at the above mentioned location i.e /opt/cray/tests/install/logs/iscsi_cps_sanity.